OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter03-01-Resources.md

 **[WMC Speech Project - Tools and Resources](http://www.womensmediacenter.com/speech-project/tools-resources/)**<br />
 [http://www.womensmediacenter.com/speech-project/tools-resources/](http://www.womensmediacenter.com/speech-project/tools-resources/)<br />
 *Women's Media Center - multiple authors*<br />
 These are resources and tools to support the The WMC Speech Project, which is dedicated to expanding women’s freedom of expression and curbing online harassment and abuse.
-Included are resources to assist with immediate and ongoing harassment, guides to digital security from the perspective of preventing doxxing and online harassment, and links to organizations with similar goals<br />
+Included are resources to assist with immediate and ongoing harassment, guides to digital security from the perspective of preventing doxxing and online harassment, and links to organizations with similar goals.
+Note: Some links may be out of date.<br />
 **Published:** late 2016, ongoing additions<br />
 **Added:** January 2018<br />
 **Tags:** Security for Groups, Online Harassment, Organizational Security, Personal Security<br />